pyatb/pyatb/doc/quick_start.md

 The FUNCTION section is the parameters required by each calculation function itself, and the parameters used by each function are different.

 **NOTE**:
-- The keyword of section must be capitalized, and the parameters in section must be lowercase.
+- The keyword of the section must be capitalized, and the parameters in the section must be lowercase.

 - Each parameter value is provided by specifying the name of the input variable and then putting the value after the name, separated by one or more blank characters(space or tab).

-- Any line starting with # or / will also be ignored.
-If you want to ignored a function section, add # in front of the section name of that function, then all parameters of that function will be ignored.
+- Any line starting with `#` or `/` will also be ignored.
+If you want to ignore a function section, add `#` in front of the section name of that function, then all parameters of that function will be ignored.

-- Case is mandatory, otherwise it will lead to reading errors, for example, `eV` cannot be written as `ev`, and `Bohr` cannot be written as `bohr`.
+- Case is mandatory.
+Otherwise it will lead to reading errors, for example, `eV` cannot be written as `ev`, and `Bohr` cannot be written as `bohr`.

 ## 4.2 HR, SR, rR

 HR, SR, and rR are important input files for PYATB and contain information about the tight binding model, which can be generated by ABACUS.

-In pyatb program, if only energy band related functions are used, only HR, SR need to be provided, rR is not required to be specified, only when calculating energy band geometry related properties, rR file must be specified.
+In the PYATB program, if only the *Band module* is used, it is enough to provide HR and SR, and specifying rR is not required.
+However, when the functions of the calculations are related to the *Geometric module* or *Optical module*, the rR file must be specified.

 ### 4.2.1 How to generate HR, SR, rR files using ABACUS

-Run the **scf** calculation of ABACUS normally, specify the parameters `out_mat_hs2` and `out_mat_r` in the `INPUT` file, and three files of sparse format `data-HR-sparse_SPIN0.csr`, `data-SR-sparse_ SPIN0.csr`, `data-rR-sparse.csr` (and `data-HR-sparse_SPIN1.csr` when `nspin` is 2), will be generate in OUT* folder.
+Run the **scf** calculation of ABACUS normally, specifies the parameters `out_mat_hs2` and `out_mat_r` in the `INPUT` file, and three files of sparse format `data-HR-sparse_SPIN0.csr`, `data-SR-sparse_ SPIN0.csr`, `data-rR-sparse.csr` (and `data-HR-sparse_SPIN1.csr` when `nspin` is 2), will be generated in OUT* folder.

 **NOTE**:
 - nspin=4 and nspin=1, nspin=2 output different files. nspin=4 files contain imaginary numbers, so the correct nspin parameter needs to be strictly specified when executing pyatb programs.